minkaotic/css-workshop/lessons/3-css-box-model.md

 1. Set the `#root` width as a `%` or `vw` value so its somewhat responsive.
 Set a `max-width` that it shouldn't cross beyond on large screens.

+1. Give the `.user-image` an absolute width of 100px, and make `.user-details` take up the remaining space in the container.
+(Hint: you may want to create a variable for the width value, and use the calc() function too.)

 **[>> Check solution](/lessons/3-css-box-model__solution.md)**